BoooC/CNN-Accelerator-Based-on-Eyeriss-v2/README.md

 ## References
 - Chen, Y.-H., Emer, J., & Sze, V. (2019).
 Eyeriss v2: A Flexible Accelerator for Emerging Deep Neural Networks on Mobile Devices.
 IEEE Journal on Emerging and Selected Topics in Circuits and Systems, 9(2), 292-308.
-- Additional references can be found in the references section of this report.
+- Additional references can be found in the references section of this report.-